 Like all good multinational corporations, their site was as bloated and mammoth as their profits.
 Once I have found my way through the swamp they probably call 'site navigation' I managed to find a link to get details of how to contact them via email.
 I followed the said link and found myself at a web form (with no apparent email address either on the page or within the code of the page I might add!).

 I filled out the form with my details and the issues that had been raised in my dealings with them.
 There was a choice box giving me reply options from which I chose email.
 That was on the 27th of last month.

-Two days past and so I decided to take the unique reference number the web-based form had generated for me, and give BT customer service a call on 150.
+Two days passed and so I decided to take the unique reference number the web-based form had generated for me and give BT customer service a call on 150.
 I quoted the reference number to the assistant who had the misfortune to pick up my call, and they timidly came back to me telling me that their computer did not recognize the reference number.
-Neither did they know anything about the web, let alone the company web site.
+Neither did they know anything about the web, let alone the company website.
 The excuse was "we have not been trained on that".